GGGOJO/Project2_storytelling_data_viz/README.md

 This repository holds the frontend and backend code to five data visualizations.

 The story is to understand scientists that live in the United States.
-The these data visulizations, we learn the following:
+Through these data visulizations, we learn the following:

 * The US has the majority of Nobel prize laureates.
 * The state of CA has the most (194) laureates, followed by MA (146) and NY (118).